Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/CirclePage.md

 ```

-## Adding ActionButtonItem at CirclePage
+## Add ActionButtonItem in CirclePage
-`ActionButtonItem` in CirclePage presents bottom button.
-ActionButtonItem derives from [Xamarin.Forms.Menuitem](https://developer.xamarin.com/api/type/Xamarin.Forms.MenuItem/).
+The `ActionButtonItem` in CirclePage displays BOTTOM button.
+The ActionButtonItem is derives from [Xamarin.Forms.Menuitem](https://developer.xamarin.com/api/type/Xamarin.Forms.MenuItem/).
 `ActionButtonItem` has the following properties:
-- `Command` : Gets or sets the `ICommand` to be invoked on activation(item clicked).
+- `Command`: Gets or sets the `ICommand` to be invoked on activation (item clicked).
-- `Text` : Gets or sets button's text.
+- `Text`: Gets or sets text of button.

-For more information.
-Please refer to below links
+For more information, see the following links:
 - [ActionButtonItem API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.ActionButtonItem.html)
 - [Xamarin.Forms.MenuItem API reference](https://developer.xamarin.com/api/type/Xamarin.Forms.MenuItem/)